mmontalbo/grim_rust/wip.md

   `FINALIZEBOOT` and Manny's Office trackers run on real tables.
 Interest-actor positions now flow back into `GetAngleBetweenActors`, and the host mirrors `Actor:set_visibility` toggles so `GetVisibleThings` returns the same objects Lua marks as visible.
-Manny-to-object bearings now log real angles; the next blocker is feeding this geometry into the cut-scene and visibility trackers that still expect real walkbox data.
+Manny-to-object bearings now log real angles, and the runtime loads Manny's Office walk/camera sectors by parsing the shipping `mo.set` through `grim_formats::set`.
+Walk lookups now use the parsed polygons while camera/hot queries map through setup interest points; the remaining work is teaching the head-control/cut-scene helpers to consume this data instead of relying on their logging stubs.
 - Visibility sweeps now record per-object distance, bearing, range hits, and the derived hotlist so the runtime summary mirrors what Head_Control evaluates each frame.
 - Costume/dialogue plumbing: the embedded host now tracks each actor's base and active costume, surfaces `Actor:get_costume`, respects `Actor:complete_chore`, and routes `Actor:normal_say_line` through `system.lastActorTalking` while logging the line so cut-scene monitors see real wardrobe and speaker context.
+- Cut-scene ledger: the host now keeps a stack of active cut scenes and override handlers, wrapping `START_CUT_SCENE`/`END_CUT_SCENE`, `set_override`, `kill_override`, and both global and actor `wait_for_message` calls.
+  The instrumentation logs every transition, clears the speaking actor when dialogs finish, and ensures `IsMessageGoing` mirrors the embedded ledger instead of staying false.
 - Choreography helpers: the host now implements `Actor:play_chore`, `push_costume`/`pop_costume`, `set_walk_chore`, `set_talk_chore`,
   `set_mumble_chore`, head look controls, and collision toggles so Manny's